| Tan

 all serve dual purpose of drilling in leg movements and

 perfecting the horse stance.
+Before

 one concludes that Tan Tui is all legwork, we must delve